“The important thing is to never stop questioning.” – Albert Einstein

 We build upon the learning and skill development of the previous years.
 As the children’s knowledge and understanding increases, and they become more proficient in selecting and using scientific equipment along with collating and interpreting results, they become increasingly confident in their growing ability to come to their own conclusions based on the evidence in front of them.

 Skills that require children to work scientifically are embedded into lessons to ensure that they are being developed throughout the children’s personal learning journey.
 New vocabulary and challenging concepts are also introduced through direct teaching.
-This is developed through the years, in-keeping with the Projects we teach.

 Teachers have a sound knowledge of the science curriculum and demonstrate how to use scientific equipment.
 Teachers often find opportunities to develop children’s understanding of their surroundings by accessing outdoor learning and workshops with experts.